Church Resources

 Reading Rooms

-Being is a short, three-week course composed of daily reflections including Bible verses and quotes from Mary Baker Eddy’s writings.
+Being is a three-week course composed of brief daily reflections including Bible verses and quotes from Mary Baker Eddy’s writings.
 We are seeking to provide a resource to young adults seeking spiritual truth, enriching their lives through Christian Science.
-A church locator and information about Christian Science practitioners is also included in the course, and we hope that interested young adults will step into a local branch church.
-As you implement the ideas above, we hope that your community is strengthened and abounds in Love.
+A church locator and information about Christian Science practitioners is also included in the course, and we hope that interested young adults will step into a local branch church and continue their exploration with your community.
+As you thoughtfully implement the ideas above, we hope that your community is strengthened and abounds in Love.